abenkhadra/bcov-artifacts/README.md

 # Experimental artifacts

-This is repository contains artifacts accompanying our paper "Efficient Binary-Level Coverage Analysis" which is accepted to ESEC/FSE'20.
+This repository contains artifacts accompanying our paper "Efficient Binary-Level Coverage Analysis" which is accepted to ESEC/FSE'20.
 It is organized as follows:

+  - `sample-binaries`.
+This folder contains sample binaries patched with our tool.

   - `dataset.tar.gz`.
 This package contains experimental data in csv format.

-  - `sample-binaries`.
-This folder contains sample binaries patched with our tool.

   - `figures`.
 This folder contains a python script used to generate the figures of our paper.
 It assumes the dataset was first extracted to folder `dataset`